 The Queen appoints a Lord-Lieutenant as her representative in each county.
-In October 2010 Dame Janet Trotter DBE was made the Lord-Lietenant of Gloucestershire and South Gloucestershire.
+In October 2010 Dame Janet Trotter OBE DBE CVO was made the Lord-Lietenant of Gloucestershire and South Gloucestershire.
 The role is non-political and unpaid.

 Vice Lord-Lieutenant: Robert Bernays